 Please check with the Funeral Party Funeral Director, or if not available, the Cemetery representative when assembling at the Visitor’s Center prior to proceeding to the Committal Shelter.

 At military funerals, one often sees three volleys of shots fired in honor of the deceased veteran.
-It is often mistaken by the laymen as a 21-gun salute, although it is different.
-In the military, a “gun” is a large-caliber weapon.
-The three volleys are fired from “rifles,” not “guns.”
+This is commonly misunderstood by laymen as a 21-gun salute, although it differs significantly.
+In military terminology, a 'gun' refers to a large-caliber weapon, while the three volleys are fired from 'rifles,' not 'guns.'

 At the Saratoga National Cemetery, all military funeral honors include a 3-volley salute.
-The rifle detail is generally made up of a team of seven each firing three shots – thus the association to the “21-Gun Salute”.
+The Saratoga National Cemetery Honor Guard typically consists of a team of seven members, each firing three shots—thus the association with the '21-Gun Salute.'

-The three volleys come from an old battlefield custom.
-The two warring sides would cease hostilities to clear their dead from the battlefield, and the firing of three volleys meant that the dead had been properly cared for and the side was ready to resume the battle.
+The tradition of firing three volleys originates from an old battlefield custom.
+In past conflicts, the two opposing sides would temporarily cease hostilities to recover their dead, and the firing of three volleys indicated that the fallen had been properly cared for and that the side was ready to resume the battle.

-The origins of “Taps,” the distinctive bugle melody played at U.S. military funerals and memorials and as a lights-out signal to soldiers at night, date back to the American Civil War.
+The origins of “Taps,” the distinctive bugle melody played at U.S. military funerals and memorials, as well as a lights-out signal to soldiers at night, can be traced back to the American Civil War.
 In July 1862, U.S. General Daniel Butterfield and his brigade were camped at Harrison’s Landing, Virginia, recuperating after the Seven Days Battles near Richmond.
-Dissatisfied with the standard bugle call employed by the Army to indicate to troops it was time to go to sleep, and thinking the call should sound more melodious, Butterfield reworked an existing bugle call used to signal the end of the day.
-After he had his brigade bugler, Private Oliver Wilcox Norton, play it for the men, buglers from other units became interested in the 24-note tune and it quickly spread throughout the Army, and even caught on with the Confederates.
+Dissatisfied with the standard bugle call employed by the Army to signal it was time for military funeral honors, Butterfield felt the call should sound more melodious.
+He reworked an existing bugle call used to signal the end of the day.
+After he had his brigade bugler, Private Oliver Wilcox Norton, play it for the men, buglers from other units became interested in the 24-note tune, and it quickly spread throughout the Army, even catching on with the Confederates.

-Not long after Butterfield created “Taps,” it was played for the first time at a military funeral, for a Union cannoneer killed in action.
-The man’s commanding officer, Captain John Tidball, decided the bugle call would be safer than the traditional firing of three rifle volleys over the soldier’s grave, a move which couldn’t been confused by the nearby enemy as an attack.
-As for the name “Taps,” the most likely explanation is that it comes from the fact that prior to Butterfield’s bugle call, the lights-out call was followed by three drum beats, dubbed the “Drum Taps,” as well as “The Taps” and then simply “Taps.”
+Not long after Butterfield created “Taps,” it was played for the first time at a military funeral for a Union cannoneer killed in action.
+The man’s commanding officer, Captain John Tidball, decided that the bugle call would be safer than the traditional firing of three rifle volleys over the soldier’s grave, which could be misconstrued by the nearby enemy as an attack.
+As for the name “Taps,” the most likely explanation is that it derives from the fact that prior to Butterfield’s bugle call, the lights-out call was followed by three drum beats, dubbed the “Drum Taps,” as well as “The Taps” and then simply “Taps.”
 When Butterfield’s call replaced the drum beats, soldiers referred to it as “Taps,” although this was an unofficial moniker, according to “Taps” historian and bugle expert Jari Villanueva.
 He notes that Butterfield’s bugle call was officially known as “Extinguish Lights” in American military manuals until 1891.
-Since that time, “Taps” also has been a formally recognized part of U.S. military funerals.
+Since that time, “Taps” has also been a formally recognized part of U.S. military funerals, including those conducted by the Saratoga National Cemetery Honor Guard, which emphasizes the importance of veteran services.

 Every Honor Guard Squad has a dedicated bugler who performs the melody.

-At the Saratoga National Cemetery either Active Duty or the Honor Guard pay meticulous attention to folding the American flag that once draped the casket.
-If it is an urn ceremony, the flag is first unfolded and then folded.
-Guards make crisp, precise folds a total of 13 times to complete the ceremony.
-Much like every other aspect of our nation’s greatest symbol, each of the 13 folds holds a special significance.
+At the Saratoga National Cemetery, either Active Duty personnel or the Saratoga National Cemetery Honor Guard pay meticulous attention to folding the American flag that once draped the casket during military funeral honors.
+If the ceremony involves an urn, the flag is first unfolded and then meticulously folded.
+The guards make crisp, precise folds a total of 13 times to complete the ceremony.
+Each of these 13 folds holds special significance, much like every other aspect of our nation’s greatest symbol.

-Flag etiquette dictates that every time an American flag is to be stored or presented during a ceremony, its handlers should fold it in half twice lengthwise; then starting with the end opposite the blue field, make a taut triangular fold.
-Handlers continue to fold the flag in triangles until the flag has formed a triangular “pillow” with the blue field showing on the outside.
-It’s a dignified way to treat the flag, and gives a powerful touch to patriotic ceremonies.
+Flag etiquette dictates that every time an American flag is to be stored or presented during a ceremony, its handlers should fold it in half twice lengthwise; starting with the end opposite the blue field, they then create a taut triangular fold.
+Handlers continue to fold the flag in triangles until it forms a triangular “pillow” with the blue field showing on the outside.
+This dignified method of treating the flag adds a powerful touch to patriotic ceremonies and veteran services.

-This 13-fold procedure was common long before the more modern assigned meanings.
-The source and date of origin of the meanings is unknown, but for those who participate or witness a formal flag folding ceremony, whether it be on Flag Day, Memorial Day, July 4th, Veterans Day, or at a military funeral, the 13 meanings can create an uplifting experience.
+The 13-fold procedure was common long before the more modern assigned meanings.
+The source and date of origin of these meanings are unknown, but for those who participate in or witness a formal flag folding ceremony—whether on Flag Day, Memorial Day, July 4th, Veterans Day, or at a military funeral—the 13 meanings can create an uplifting experience.

 The second fold signifies our belief in eternal life.

-The fifth fold is an acknowledgment to our country, for in the words of Stephen Decatur, “Our country, in dealing with other countries, may she always be right, but it is still our country, right or wrong.”
+The fifth fold acknowledges our country, for in the words of Stephen Decatur, “Our country, in dealing with other countries, may she always be right, but it is still our country, right or wrong.”

-The ninth fold is an honor to womanhood, for it has been through their faith, love, loyalty, and devotion that the character of the men and women who have made this country great have been molded.
+The ninth fold is an honor to womanhood, as their faith, love, loyalty, and devotion have shaped the character of those who have made this country great.

-The 10th fold is a tribute to father, for he, too, has given his sons and daughters for the defense of our country since he or she was first-born.
+The 10th fold pays tribute to fathers, who have also given their sons and daughters for the defense of our country since the first-born.

-The last fold, when the flag is completely folded, the stars are uppermost, reminding us of our national motto, “In God We Trust.”
+The last fold, when the flag is completely folded, places the stars uppermost, reminding us of our national motto, “In God We Trust.”

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.